flemay/3musketeers/README.md

 ### CI/CD

-GitHub Actions is used to test PRs and deploy changes to `main` branch to Netlify.
+[GitHub Actions][linkGitHubActions] is used to test PRs and deploy changes made to `main` branch to Netlify.

 - A dedicated Netlify personal access token has been created for Github Actions
-- Environment variables required for deploying to Netlify are set as [Secrets for GitHub Actions][linkGitHubActionsSecrets]
+- Environment variables required for deploying to Netlify are set as [secrets for GitHub Actions][linkGitHubActionsSecrets]
-- The GitHub Actions workflows follow the 3 Musketeers pattern so it is a good example
+- The GitHub Actions workflows follow the 3 Musketeers pattern so it is a good real life example

 ### Visual elements